nullhack/advanced-brainfuck/README.md

     -h, --help            show this help message and exit -r MAX_RECURSION, --recursion MAX_RECURSION
-                          Set MAX_RECURSION value
+                          set MAX_RECURSION value
-    -s, --shell           Initialize as shell, and accept new commands
+    -c, --command-line    do not initialize shell, running commands from arguments only

 [↑](#quick-links)